Namchi–Sky High– Offers a Heavenly Experience Beyond Comparison

 1. Ngadak Monastery

 Next in our itinerary list was Ngadak (meaning promise) Monastery, one of the oldest monasteries of Namchi.
 No cars were allowed inside the monastery, so we walked a little into the monastery.
-We were spellbound by the spectacular beauty of the monastery.
+The spectacular beauty of the monastery never disappoints travelers.

-Close to the monastery is the Samdruptse (meaning wish fulfilling hill in the Bhutia language).
+Samdruptse (meaning wish fulfilling hill in the Bhutia language) was the day's third destination.
 The counter and the covered car parking zone are close to the entrance gate.
-We payed both entry and car parking fees.

-To visit the statue of Guru Padmasambhava sitting on a lotus, we first ascended the hilly road (walkway) with Buddhist prayer flags fluttering on one side of the road.
-We then reached an area under the statue and enjoyed the panoramic view of the landscape from there.
+First, we ascended the hilly way (walkway) with Buddhist prayer flags fluttering on one side of the road to visit the statue of Guru Padmasambhava sitting on a lotus.
+Then, we reached an area under the statue and enjoyed the panoramic view of the landscape from there.
 Next, we climbed the stairs that led to the statue kept on a high platform.
 The place also has a monastery.

-We grabbed breakfast in one of the food stalls near the car parking zone before heading to our next destination.
+Before heading to our next destination, we grabbed breakfast in one of the food stalls near the car parking zone and the food was tasty.

 Temi Tea Garden—an Indescribable Beauty